-That said, it is perhaps notable that we equally did not find the classroom positively altered women’s perception of philosophy.<8> This could be significant because one might think that if the classroom experience were gender-neutral, then female students’ attitudes would become more positive, since exposure to philosophy would disabuse female students of their unfounded negative prior views about philosophy and their philosophical capabilities.
+That said, it is perhaps notable that we equally did not find the classroom positively altered women’s perception of philosophy.<7> This could be significant because one might think that if the classroom experience were gender-neutral, then female students’ attitudes would become more positive, since exposure to philosophy would disabuse female students of their unfounded negative prior views about philosophy and their philosophical capabilities.
 Thus, there may be a sense in which the classroom had the effect of perpetuating the status quo.

 There are various reasons for caution concerning how much to infer about our failure to find evidence of certain classroom effects.
 It may be that a 13-week course is too short for certain classroom effects to occur.
 For example, it may be that some female students drop out as the result of the accumulation of many “micro-inequities” which are individually minor but add up over a long period of time to produce a significant effect (Brennan 2013).
-It may be that we were not testing the right attitudes, or that our methodology did not properly test the attitudes that we aimed to test.<9> It may be that there was something idiosyncratically female-friendly about this particular course.
-Alternatively, the results may be biased because we did not survey a random sample of students, but those who turned up for the lectures.
+It may be that we were not testing the right attitudes, or that our methodology did not properly test the attitudes that we aimed to test.<8> It may be that there was something idiosyncratically female-friendly about this particular course.
+Alternatively, the results may be biased because we did not survey a random sample of students, but only those who turned up for the lectures.

 Moreover, even if the pre-university effects hypotheses explained why women did not major at the University of Sydney, there remains the all-important further question of whether this university is representative of either the Australasian region or the anglophone philosophy profession.
 Much further investigation at other universities would be needed to answer this question, and it would be premature to conclude either that pre-university effects are a significant part of the explanation throughout the Anglophone profession or that classroom effects are not.
 Here we only hope to have provided one piece in the larger puzzle.

 Where a significant cause of female under-representation is the existence of a gender schema that influences students before they arrive at university, what would this mean for tackling the problem?
 Even if this under-representation is not caused in the classroom, it might still be redressed by interventions in the classroom (Mackenzie & Townley 2013).
 We might disrupt gender schemas (Calhoun 2009), e.g. by improving the gender-balance of authors on syllabi or teachers in the classroom (Dodds & Goddard 2013; Saul 2013), or by placing female philosophers’ pictures in departments and on websites (Saul 2013).
-Alternatively, we might try to disrupt other stereotypes of philosophers, e.g. as poorly socially skilled or out of touch, in case these features are particularly off-putting to women (Calhoun ms).
+Alternatively, we might try to disrupt other stereotypes of philosophers, e.g. as poorly socially skilled, in case these features are particularly off-putting to women (Calhoun ms).
 Alternatively, we might try to neutralize the effects of gender schemas on students, by encouraging students (Saul 2013) or by protecting them from gendered stereotypes by designing activities that require them to reflect on personally important values (Schouten ms).